High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 - High-protein dairy products

-Instead, several experts recommend mixing protein with foods high in fiber and healthy fats.
+Instead, many experts recommend mixing protein, combining protein with fiber-rich foods and healthy fats.

 Example: